 Judge Kevin Blazs was appointed by Governor Rick Scott to Florida's 4th Judicial Circuit Court in June 2011 and is currently assigned to the Criminal Division, having previously served in Civil and Criminal Divisions.
 Appointed by Governor Jeb Bush, he served on the Duval County Court from 2006 - 2011.
 Before taking the bench, he practiced law as a partner with the civil litigation firm of Gobelman, Love, Gavin, Blazs and Wasilenko in Jacksonville, served as an officer in the Judge Advocate General's Corps of the United States Army Reserve, taught private international law as a professor at universities throughout the People's Republic of China, and prosecuted crime in Duval County under State Attorney Ed Austin as an Assistant State Attorney and Division Chief.
 Throughout law school and until being admitted to the Florida Bar, Judge Blazs worked as a legislative aide with the Michigan State Senate, 30th District, on the staff of Senator Alan Cropsey.

-In 2019, he received the Doctor of Juridicial Science degree (Judicial Studies) from Duke University School of Law, having studied under Professor Jack Knight (Dissertation Supervisor) and Justices Samuel Alito and Antonin Scalia.
-Judge Blazs holds a Master of Laws (International Business Law) from the University of London and a Juris Doctor (Law) from Western Michigan University Cooley Law School.
-He also obtained a graduate Certificate of Advanced Studies degree (Discrimination, Health and Human Rights) from the Université de Genève Faculté de Médecine and has completed further post-graduate legal study at Duke, Northwestern, Oxford, and Harvard.
-Also having received a Master of Studies degree (Jewish- Christian Relations) and undergraduate Certificate (Religious Studies) from the University of Cambridge, he holds a Master of Arts (Christian Apologetics) and Bachelor of Science (Political Science) from Liberty University.
-While serving in the military, Judge Blazs also obtained a Diploma (Armor Officer Advanced Course) from the United States Army Armor School along with a Diploma (Judge Advocate Officer Advanced Course) and Certificate (Judge Advocate Officer Basic Course) from The Judge Advocate General's Legal Center and School, received after attending the United States Air Force Academy (International Affairs).
+In 2019, he received the Doctor of Judicial Science degree in Judicial Studies from Duke University School of Law, having studied under his Dissertation Supervisor, Professor Jack Knight and Justices Samuel Alito and Antonin Scalia.
+Judge Blazs holds a Master of Laws in International Business Law from the University of London and a Juris Doctor from Thomas M. Cooley Law School.
+He also obtained a graduate Certificate of Advanced Studies degree in Discrimination, Health, and Human Rights from the Université de Genève Faculté de Médecine and has completed further post-graduate legal study at Duke, Northwestern, Oxford, and Harvard.
+Also having received a Master of Studies degree in Jewish-Christian Relations and an undergraduate Certificate in Religious Studies from the University of Cambridge, he holds a Master of Arts in Christian Apologetics and Bachelor of Science degree in Political Science from Liberty University.
+While serving in the military, Judge Blazs also obtained a Diploma for the Armor Officer Advanced Course from the United States Army Armor School along with a Diploma for the Judge Advocate Officer Advanced Course and Certificate in the Judge Advocate Officer Basic Course from the Judge Advocate General's Legal Center and School, after attending the United States Air Force Academy and majoring in International Affairs.
+Currently, Judge Blazs is a candidate for the undergraduate Advanced Diploma in Research in the Arts/Sciences in Philosophy, Religion and Ethics offered by the University of Cambridge.

 Mark Borello